 - In a saucepan, add broth or water.
 Add a drizzle of extra virgin olive oil and a pinch of kosher salt.
 Bring to a boil.

 - Now, toast the couscous.
-In a non-stick skillet or pan, heat about 1 to 2 tbsp extra virgin olive oil.
+In a non-stick skillet or pan, heat about 1 to 2 tablespoon extra virgin olive oil.
 Add the couscous and toss around with a wooden spoon until golden brown.
 This is an optional step but can really adds a great nutty flavor.

 - Stir couscous in the boiled liquid quickly and immediately turn the heat off.
 Cover and let sit for 10 minutes or until couscous has completely absorbed the broth or water.

 - Uncover and fluff with a fork.

 - You can serve couscous plain, or mix in spices and herbs to give it more flavor.
 If you like, add in a pinch of cumin, sautéed garlic, chopped green onions, and fresh herbs or your choice.
 Enjoy!

 - Cook’s Tip: For best flavor, do use broth for your cooking liquid.
 It also helps to toast the couscous in extra virgin olive oil, adding a subtle nutty flavor.